User Manual – Durst

 2. Select an Order that contains multiple Order Items.

-3. In the action bar of the Order Item, click on the menu Additional Functions [97] and select the option Create Production Job [98].
+3. In the action bar of the desired Order Item, click on the menu Additional Functions [97] and select the option Create Production Job [98].

 4. The dialog Create Production Job will open.